A measure of intelligence of an approximation of a real number in a given model: Intelligent rational approximations

 In this section, we present a detailed study of the intelligent approximations of a given irrational number in the rational model.
-As we will see below, this study is ultimately connected with the diophantine approximations in $\R$.
-We shall prove that in the rational model, there is always infinitely many intelligent approximations of any given irrational number $x$.
+As we will see below, this study is ultimately connected with the Diophantine approximation theory in $\R$.
+We shall prove that in the rational model, there are always infinitely many intelligent approximations of any given irrational number $x$.
 Particularly, we prove that any regular continued fraction convergent of $x$ is an intelligent approximation of $x$.
-In addition, we prove that for some $x \in \R \setminus \Q$, there exist intelligent rational approximations of $x$, not belonging to the above category.
+Furthermore, we show that for certain $x \in \R \setminus \Q$, there exist intelligent rational approximations of $x$ that are not regular continued fraction convergents.